2 Sam. 6:1-11

 We might read this story and think that God is a horrible monster for killing a man just for touching a box.
 If we think that way, then we need to look a little deeper.
 First off, they were not supposed to be transporting the Ark on a cart with oxen.
 This is why God told them to attach poles to it.
 In doing this, David was following the example of the Philistines, not usually a good idea.
 Second, God warned them specifically not to touch the Ark.
 Aaron’s own sons had died because they didn’t follow God’s instructions, so he had NO excuse.
-Just like Vinnie in the movie, their attitude towards God's instructions were "You were serious about that?"
+Just like Vinnie in the movie, their attitude towards God's instructions was "You were serious about that?"
 Yes.
 He was.
 And he is.

 There are quite a few things we can learn from this, but I’ll limit it to two.
 First, I think Uzzah is a great object lesson on the importance of reading your Bible and taking it seriously.
 Whether consciously or unconsciously, they'd acted as if God is impressed enough with our sincerity that he’ll overlook disobedience, and a man died because of this mistake.
 Second, we must approach God in the way he’s revealed to us, not making it up as we go along.
 The way to approach God is humble, repentant trust in his Son Jesus Christ.
 I have trouble understanding why even some Christians have trouble accepting this, but I guess it’s only natural.
 The problem is that we’re in danger of following David’s example, and people suffer as a result.
 You might have heard that "ignorance is bliss," but don't buy it.It might start out as blissful, but it never ends that way.